kmangutov/MonaLisa/README.md

 <img src="http://i.imgur.com/Jbvt5GL.png"
  alt="MonaLisa" title="MonaLisa" align="right" width="278" height="400"/>

+Genetic algorithms are good at exploring large and complex problem domains in an intelligent fashion.
+Applications of Genetic algorithms are wide and include the training of Neural Networks.

 MonaLisa is a Java Genetic Algorithm implementation with a focus on ease of use and extensibility.

 ### Usage